Medication-Assisted Treatment Programs (MAT)

-Medication-assisted treatment always involves a combination of medication, therapy and counseling.
-In our programs, we integrate a number of traditional and alternative therapies and treatment components according to individual need for a comprehensive treatment approach.
+Medication-assisted treatment always involves a combination of medication, therapy, and counseling.
+In our programs, we integrate a number of traditional and alternative therapies and treatment components according to the individual need for a comprehensive treatment approach.

 Some of the therapies and treatment components we employ for medication-assisted treatment include:

 - adventure and wilderness therapy

 - aftercare support

 All of our programs are customized to a person’s treatment needs.
 Clients work closely with counselors and clinicians to assess and determine these needs prior to treatment in order to decide on a course for treatment, including the length of treatment, which therapies will be utilized and if any medications will be needed.

 Call now to be connected with one of our compassionate treatment specialists.(888) 506-7996

 Due to the wide variety of medications utilized during addiction treatment, nearly anyone with an addiction or a substance use disorder can benefit from entering one of our medication-assisted treatment programs.
 However, people with severe addictions to dangerous substances of abuse, such as alcohol, opioids, methamphetamine, cocaine, heroin or others may benefit most.